In this article:

 Regardless of the reason for your denial, focus on practicing good credit habits to improve your credit over time:

 - Make your monthly payments on time.
 Your payment history is the most important factor in your credit score, and payments that are late 30 days or longer show up on your credit report.

 - Keep your credit card balances low.
 Your credit utilization—your total credit card balances divided by their total credit limits—is another important factor in your credit score.
 If you have high balances, pay them down as quickly as possible, then keep them low going forward.

 - Avoid too many hard inquiries.
 If your loan application was denied, it can be tempting to apply until you get approved.
-But while each inquiry doesn't have a big impact on your credit on its own, multiple inquiries in a short period can be a red flag for lenders.
+But while each hard inquiry doesn't have a big impact on your credit on its own, multiple in a short period can be a red flag for lenders.

 Improving your credit can take time.
 But if you do it right, you could save hundreds of dollars or more the next time you apply for a loan.